NREL/HPC/docs/Documentation/Systems/Vermilion/modules.md

 # Vermilion Modules and Applications
 *This page describes how to activate and use the modules available on Vermilion.
 Modules are not available by default on the machine.
 This page discusses how to enable them.*

-The page [Running](./running.md) describes running on Vermilion in more detail including a description of the hardware, partitions, simple build and run scripts and launching Vasp.
+The page [Running on Vermilion](./running.md) describes running on Vermilion in more detail including a description of the hardware, partitions, and simple build and run scripts.
+For performance recommendations and sample scripts for running specific applications, please see the [Applications](../../Applications/ansys.md) section.

 The Vermilion HPC cluster marries traditional HPC deployments and modern cloud architectures, both using the OpenHPC infrastructure, and [Spack](https://spack.io).